Orckestra/orc-shared/docs/components.md

 The radios option is an array of radio buttons to use, with the following options: - `value`: The value of the radio button.
 Will be used when calling the update function. - `label`: The label for the radio button. - `disabled`: If disabled is not defined by the group, will determing if the radio button is disabled.

+## Registry

+- `dateCreated` / `createdBy` / `lastModifiedDate` / `lastModifiedBy`: Optional; when present, rendered as a localized-date/plain-text information row (only fields that are `!== undefined` are shown).
+- `additionalContent`: An array of `{ label, content }` objects, each rendered as an extra information row after the built-in ones.

+Displays a small "audit trail" panel (created/last modified date and user) for an entity, using MUI's `InformationItem` under the hood.

 ## Relogin

 Checks the state, and if logged out renders an iframe that will log in the user again via Azure Active Directory.
 Used by [Provision](#provision) and should not be used independently.